PlanktoScope/forklift/docs/specs/00-package.md

      description: A file containing the device's machine name
      ```

-- `paths` is an array of strings which are paths which must be accessible on the filesystem.
+- `paths` is an array of strings which are paths of files which must exist.

    - This field is required.

-   - A path may optionally have an asterisk (`*`) at the end, in which case it is a prefix path - so the required filesystem entity must declare that it can be used with any path beginning with that prefix (i.e. the string before the asterisk).
+   - A path may optionally have an asterisk (`*`) at the end, in which case it is a prefix path - so the required fileset must declare that it can be used with any path beginning with that prefix (i.e. the string before the asterisk).

-   - If a package deployment has a requirement for a filesystem entity with a specific path which matches the prefix path of a filesystem entity provided by another package deployment, the filesystem requirement will be met.
-For example, a requirement for a filesystem entity with a path `/var/lib/planktoscope/machine-name` would be met by a filesystem entity provided with the path prefix `/var/lib/planktoscope/*`.
+   - If a package deployment has a requirement for a fileset with a specific path which matches the prefix path of a fileset provided by another package deployment, the fileset requirement will be met.
+For example, a requirement for a fileset with a path `/var/lib/planktoscope/machine-name` would be met by a fileset provided with the path prefix `/var/lib/planktoscope/*`.

    - Example: